TheF1rstPancake/coen281_twitterrank/README.md

 Now that we have our social graph and our tweets, we can run our ranking algorithm.
 We've implemented a simple version of Google's PageRank to rank the different nodes in the social graph.

 To run the ranking algorithm:
- `python small_pagerank.py --infile formatted_dataset.json --outfile ranks.csv --database database.db --max_iters 50 --epsilon 0.8`
+ `python small_pagerank.py --infile formatted_dataset.json --outfile ranks.csv --database database.db --max_iters 50 --beta 0.8`

 The `max_iters` and `epsilon` paramters can be whatever you want them to be, but these are the values we used in our paper.